Fiat Doblò: Safety

 The Doblò received 3 stars from Euro NCAP in 2017.

 Third generation (K9; 2022)

 The third-generation Doblò was released in June 2022 as a rebadged version of the third-generation Citroën Berlingo, with a battery electric version in offer as the e-Doblò.
-The model is produced in Spain alongside its stablemates, as well as in the Stellantis Mangualde Plant in Mangualde, Portugal.
+The model is produced in Spain alongside its stablemates, as well as in the Stellantis Mangualde Plant in Mangualde, Portugal, and in the Ellesmere Port plant in Ellesmere Port, England, and at the Stellantis Tafraoui plant in Oran, Algeria.